egi-qc/software-releases/README.md

 | 11 | *To be implemented*       | Cleanup - remove packages from testing repo |

 1. Approve the Pull Request.
-2. Create of the release - add json file as asset of the release.
+2. Create the git release (and git tag) - add json file as asset of the release.
 3. Get json file in the frontend for publication.

 ## Pre condition